-The validation of retrieved aerosol parameters other than AOD is challenging since accurate and representative reference data are scarce: reference data from ground based in situ measurements may capture many parameters accurately but are only partially representative for air masses observed by satellites.
-Ground-based sun photometers (AERONET) provide direct observations of AOD; the other aerosol parameters are observed indirectly with substantial uncertainties for AODs below ~0.4 (Remer et al., 2019).
+Some recent studies used polarized measurements to retrieve aerosol properties and fine mode fraction of AOD over land (Fu et al., 2018; Zhang et al., 2021).
+At present, it is a challenge to offer the processing capability that can keep pace with the output of these instruments in an operational environment.
+The validation of retrieved aerosol parameters other than AOD is challenging since accurate and representative reference data are scarce: reference data from ground-based in-situ measurements may capture many parameters accurately but are only partially representative for air masses observed by satellites.
+Ground-based sun photometers (i.e., AERONET) provide direct observations of AOD but other aerosol parameters are observed indirectly with substantial uncertainties for AODs below ~0.4 (Remer et al., 2019).